 In response to a request for a service or emotional support animal, Viterbo University determines on a case-by-case basis and in accord with applicable laws and regulations, whether such an animal is a reasonable accommodation in university housing and on campus.
 The University will balance the needs of the individual with the impact of animals on other campus community members.
-Requests to have a prescribed animal on campus must be approved 30 days prior to moving in or classes starting.
+Requests to have a prescribed animal on campus must be approved by the Director of Disability Services

 A service animal is defined by the Americans with Disabilities Act (ADA) as any dog that is trained to work or perform tasks for an individual with a disability, including a physical, sensory, psychiatric, intellectual, or mental disability.
 The work or tasks performed by a service animal must be directly related to the handler's disability.
 Under the Americans with Disabilities Act, individuals with disabilities may use service animals in any public area unless doing so would pose a danger to the health or safety of others or cause undue burden.
 Individuals with disabilities who use a service animal on campus should register with Disability Services in the ARC and students who wish to have a service animal in student housing must make a formal request for this accommodation at least 30 days prior to moving in.
 Student requests for a service animal on campus are directed to and approved by Jane Eddy, Director of Disability services.
 Documentation of the individual's disability must be provided.
-The Director of residence Life will enforce housing rules and regulations and assign the student appropriate housing.
-Documentation supporting the medical prescription for a service animal must be provided to disability services along with current medical documentation supporting the need.
-Current veterinarian documentation indicates that the service animal is current on inoculations and free of disease.
+The Director of supporting the need.
+Current veterinarian documentation indicates that the service animal or ESA is current on inoculations and free of disease.
 This information must be provided annually to Disability Services and it will be shared with residence life.